ganiatgithub/GNA5031_applied12/Instructions.md

 Now we know what species these isolates are, we want to search their genes to determine if any of them are ARGs.
 For this we use DIAMOND, a sequence alignment tool which works similarly to BLAST but runs faster when searching a lot of sequences.

-A copy of the Comprehensive Antibiotic Resistance Database (CARD) has been provided to you.
+A copy of the Comprehensive Antibiotic Resistance Database [(CARD)](https://card.mcmaster.ca/) has been provided to you.
+CARD is a rigorously curated collection of known resistance determinants and associated antibiotics.
 To use it with DIAMOND, we need to make a DIAMOND database – a version of the database that can be recognised and searched by DIAMOND.

 ```
 diamond makedb --in CARD.faa -d CARD.dmnd